Caring For The Family Caregiver

 2. Provide plenty of information and guidance to that family caregiver before the patient leaves our care

 Just as we must care for ourselves so we can care for others, family caregivers must care for themselves so they can care for their loved one.
-As you embark on the 10-day Embracing Caregivers Challenge powered by support from EMD Serono, remember these critical focus areas:
+Here are some critical focus areas:

 Nurses and family caregivers alike can benefit from resources and support tools.
 The first stage of caregiving is often the most difficult since caregivers don’t know what’s needed or what to expect.
 Your support and encouragement can help.
 Assist them in learning about the disease or disability their loved one is dealing with.
 Educate the caregiver on administering the proper medications and medical interventions.
 Explain the importance and WHY of the health care providers’ and specialists’ orders.